AsherJingkongChen/codeslide-as-codeslide-example/A4_portrait.pdf.md

 ---
 # Thanks for your watching!
+> This slideshow is made by CodeSlide as well

 - The repository of this example is [here](https://github.com/AsherJingkongChen/codeslide-cli-as-codeslide-cli-example.git)
 - See other CodeSlide CLI examples [here](https://github.com/AsherJingkongChen/codeslide/tree/main/app/cli/examples)